n3rada/ropcatalog/README.md

 pip install 'ropcatalog@git+https://github.com/n3rada/ropcatalog.git'
 ```

-Then, you can directly use it by calling its name
+Then, you can use `ropcatalog` to help you leaf through the gadget catalog:

 ```shell
 ropcatalog ~/dump/libeay32IBM019.txt